daggerstab/stellarium-joystick/README.md

 If your gamepad is not recognized as a gamepad, it's possible to update or modify the database which identifies gamepads: the gamecontrollerdb.txt file.
 It is read from the plug-in's data directory (see below).
+A default copy may come with the plug-in, but it might not be up-to-date.

 You can download a copy of the SDL community-sourced database from its repository at GitHub: https://github.com/gabomdq/SDL_GameControllerDB